 - Roast meat on a spit or rotisserie and let the fat drip away.

-- Brush or spray vegetables with canola, sunflower, soybean, olive or peanut oil, and bake them in a separate pan from meat.
+- Brush or spray vegetables with olive or high oleic canola oil, and bake them in a separate pan from meat.

 - Trim fat off meat before cooking.